 Search Menu

-Benefits of Cheese
+Benefits of Cheese for Dogs

 Cheese contains protein, calcium, vitamin A, essential fatty acids, and B-complex vitamins.
 Most dogs love cheese, and trainers often use it for treat-motivated dogs.
-This snack is also a good way to conceal pills for dogs that require medication.

-Feeding Cheese Safely to Your Dog
+Risks of Feeding Cheese to Dogs

 While cheese can be safe to feed to your dog, there are some things to remember.
 Cheese is high in fat, and feeding too much to your dog regularly can cause weight gain and lead to obesity.
 Even more problematic, it could lead to pancreatitis, a serious and potentially fatal illness in dogs.
-In addition to the problems presented by the high-fat content, some cheeses contain herbs or other products that are toxic to dogs, such as garlic, onions, and chives.

 Lactose Intolerance in Dogs